-- 2.0.7 These findings informed the preparation of a draft Vision and set of Objectives which were discussed and agreed at a Public meeting on 15 October 2016. - 2.0.8 At an early stage in the preparation of the Plan the Steering Group agreed to prepare a Character Assessment of the area to help to develop a better understanding of the special qualities of the area and to build on the key messages from the Community
+- 2.0.7 These findings informed the preparation of a draft Vision and set of Objectives which were discussed and agreed at a Public meeting on 15 October 2016. - 2.0.8 At an early stage in the preparation of the Plan the Steering Group agreed to prepare a Character Assessment of the area to help to develop a better understanding of the special qualities of the area and to build on the key messages from the Community Survey.

-Survey.
 The draft Character Assessment was published for consultation in December 2016 and can be accessed via http://kimboltonhamnish.co.uk/neighbourhood-plan/evidence/.

 - 2.0.9 Alongside the Character Assessment, and informed by its findings and the responses from the Community Survey, the Parish Council published a draft settlement boundary for consultation.
 Both the Character Assessment and Settlement boundary were discussed at a public meeting on 16th December 2016. - 2.0.10 Traffic and Transport has been a major issue throughout the preparation of the Neighbourhood Plan.
 The Parish Council subsequently prepared an Action Plan setting out a series of key measures to address road safety issues.
 This Action Plan was also discussed at the Community meeting on 16th December 2016.
-The main elements of the Action Plan have been carried forward into this Neighbourhood Plan. - 2.0.11 The Draft Plan has been screened by Herefordshire Council as part of the Strategic Environmental Assessment as required by European Regulations and the Screening Report has informed the preparation of the Draft Plan. - 2.0.12 The Draft Neighbourhood Plan is published for consultation from 10th April 2017 to 30th May 2017.
-The Draft Plan is available for viewing and downloading from the Neighbourhood Plan website http://kimboltonhamnish.co.uk/neighbourhood-plan/.
-Copies are available for viewing at the following locations: - Leominster Library - St James' Church, Kimbolton - St Dubricius & All Saints' Church, Hamnish - 2.0.13 Comments are invited by email or in writing, preferably using the response form provided.
-All comments will be considered by the Steering Group and Parish Council and will inform the revised version of the Neighbourhood Plan which will be submitted to Herefordshire Council in Spring 2017.
+The main elements of the Action Plan have been carried forward into this Neighbourhood Plan. - 2.0.11 The Plan has been screened by Herefordshire Council as part of the Strategic Environmental Assessment as required by European Regulations and the Screening Report has informed the preparation of the Plan. - 2.0.12 The Regulation 14 consultation took place between April and May 2017.
+Nine individuals or organisations responded, making 37 specific comments in the main of a supportive nature.
+In the light of these comments the Parish Council agreed to make a number of minor amendments to the Plan at its meeting in September 2017.